 While eloping is a pretty stress-free way to get married, telling your family that you want to elope can sometimes be tough.
 It’s the one issue that I hear engaged couples really struggling with.
-Sometimes your family will understand and be happy for you, but many times it becomes an issue that can hurt relationships and cause stress.
+Sometimes your family will understand and be happy for you, but many times it becomes a topic that can hurt relationships and cause stress.
 I’ve been thinking a lot about how this issue can be remedied, and I have some great tips for you.
 So if you’re thinking about eloping and wondering how to break the news to your family in the best way, read on!

 Understand their perspective

 Everyone has different ideas on what a wedding should be.
 Your mom may have been dreaming for years about helping your plan a big wedding, or your grandma may have been envisioning you carrying on family wedding traditions.
 Know ahead of time that they may be pretty disappointed that you’re not going to fulfill what they imagined your wedding would be like.
 But also remember that you can’t make everyone happy, and that what you want as a couple comes first.

 As you break the news that you want to elope, make sure you’re sharing from your heart the reasons you want to skip a big wedding.
 Tell them why a traditional wedding with lots of guests isn’t the right fit for you and explain what about eloping is.
 It might not make sense to your family, but if they hear how excited you are and that you’re sure it’s the right thing for you, they may accept it more easily.

 Explain that it’s not about exclusion